These guides are AI-generated educational summaries — not legal or medical advice.

 Underreporting fatigue by describing it on a 'good day' rather than a representative or worst-day basis

-Why: Per M21-1 guidance, the VA rates conditions based on their overall impact including worst-day presentations.
+Per M21-1 guidance, the VA rates conditions based on their overall impact including worst-day presentations.
 Fatigue from Hodgkin's disease and its treatment can be profoundly disabling, but veterans who are having a good day on exam day often underreport by describing their current state rather than their typical or worst-day experience.

-Do this instead: Prepare a written fatigue diary covering the past 30 days noting worst-day, average-day, and best-day energy levels and functional capacity.
+Instead: Prepare a written fatigue diary covering the past 30 days noting worst-day, average-day, and best-day energy levels and functional capacity.
 Present this to the examiner and verbally describe your worst-day experience when asked about fatigue.

 Impact: Functional ratings for residuals